SoundCloud’s user-centric payment system turned a lot of heads but how does it work?

 For example, if a huge artist like Drake gets 20 million streams in a month and that counts for 5% of all the streams that month then on a pro-rata system Drake and his representatives would receive 5% of the streaming revenue.

 How a user-centric payment system (UCPS) like the one SoundCloud are launching works means that the percentage is based on every single listener individually.
 So if a listener pays $10 for a subscription and after the streaming service takes a cut there is $7 left then that is what goes to artists/labels.
-If that listener has only listened to one artist – who they’re clearly really in love with – then the whole $7 would go to them.
+If that listener has only listened to one artist – who they’re clearly a superfan of – then the whole $7 would go to them.

 This can add up to make a huge difference for smaller artists, whose listeners might be dedicated fans and listen to them but whose overall streams pale in comparison to the grander scheme.
 This is why this method is touted as a much fairer payment system by many independent artists and labels.